 Breaking news of latest developments affecting the markets.

 Insight and analysis of factors driving prices.

-US MPG monthly contracts are typically influenced by the delta of the previous month’s propylene contract price and generally follow formula-based pricing.
+Monthly contract prices are typically influenced by the delta of the previous month’s propylene contract price, and generally follow formula-based pricing.

 Monthly MPG trends also take into account pricing based on negotiations between buyers and sellers that are not dependent on the formula pricing.